 The 10 Best String Lights

 This wiki has been updated 34 times since it was first published in March of 2016.
 You don't have to wait until the holidays to enjoy twinkling string lights in your home.
 Though they do look awesome on a tree, they're also perfect for adding a decorative touch to your front porch, backyard, dining room or basement recreation room.
 Our selections for this category come in a variety of colors and shapes, allowing them to complement virtually any decor.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes